tarekzaibet/cloud-aws-gcp/aws/big_data/notes.md

 - managed alternative to Apache Kafka
 - suitable for Real Time & for application logs, metrics, IoT, clickstreams
-- good for streaming processing freameworks
+- good for streaming processing frameworks
 - data is automatically replicated in 3 AZ

 - streams : low latency streaming ingest at scale